Top of the pageActionset

 - John's long-term goal is to reduce stress by learning to say "no" to projects he doesn't have time to handle.
 His short-term goal is to get organized and prioritize the projects he has now.
 He is going to make a list of all of his work and then prioritize the tasks that are most important.

-Most important, make sure you get support from friends and family in your efforts to reduce job stress.
-If your company has an employee assistance program, you might use it to talk with a counselor.
+Make sure you get support from friends and family in your efforts to reduce job stress.
+If your company has an employee assistance program, you could use it to talk with a counselor.
 A counselor can help you set goals and provide support in dealing with setbacks.

 If you are truly miserable because of a stressful job, it may be time to think about changing jobs.
 Make sure you know whether it is you or the job that's the problem.